recehantoken/tourgenius/README.md

 ## Overview

-**TourGenius** leverages to assist travelers in planning seamless journeys.
+**TourGenius** leverages to assist Travel Agent in planning seamless journeys.
 From personalized itineraries to insightful destination information, TourGenius ensures a smarter travel experience.

 ## Features